Electric Vehicle myths busted by Kia| Kia UK

 Myth: The batteries don't last

-The battery packs in the Kia e-Niro and Soul EV are covered by Kia's 8-year, 100,000-mile warranty.
+The battery packs in the Kia Niro EV and Soul EV are covered by Kia's 8-year, 100,000-mile warranty.
 Modern Lithium-ion Polymer batteries have turned out to be far more robust than originally thought - a recent study has shown that a Soul EV that's almost three years old have lost just over 1% of its total battery capacity3 . *

 the batteries don't last